Tanish-Dev/blucarbon-main/README.md

 # blucarbon-main

 ## Project Overview
-SIH-25 is a web-based application designed to streamline and enhance project management and collaboration.
+blucarbon is a web-based application designed to streamline and enhance project management and collaboration.
 The application is divided into two main parts:

 1. **Frontend**: Built with modern JavaScript frameworks and libraries, the frontend provides an intuitive and user-friendly interface for users to interact with the application.
 2. **Backend**: Powered by Python, the backend handles the server-side logic, data processing, and API endpoints.